DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1858

+-   Added new UI scaling method, should produce more consistent rendering regardless of device font size and other settings
+-   Added gang banner display when clicked on player's message

 ### 0.1857

 -   Buffed Santa just got buffed, with some players feedback on low drop rate of `FrostByte Shard`, the drop rate has been increased
 -   CyberSanta now also exchange `Overclock Creatine`, when used your damage will increase by 5% for 20 minutes

 ### 0.1856

 -   increased hash processor max price at market with suggestion by the community

 ### 0.1855

 -   Christmas Event:
     -   Dungeon chest and AFK Bot Farm will now drop `FrostByte Shard` which you can exchange various items with `CyberSanta`
     -   You can exchange `Jolly Gains Chest`, `Pure Whey Gainz` and `NanoNibble Ball` with `CyberSanta`
     -   The `Jolly Gains Chest` can be opened similarly to other containers, from the terminal or directly in the item details screen.
     -   When `Pure Whey Gainz` is used you will gain +20% AFK EXP
     -   The Christmas themed donation frame is in rotation
 -   Several bug fixes

 ### 0.1854

 -   During November Turkey will rarely drop from the scavenge end AFK bot farm,
 -   Fixed issue with minigames appearing too often, now it should behave better
 -   Fixed pet ageing issue, it seems like the last update didn't completely fix the problem, I found another issue that may cause the age to drift, this should fix the problem now 🤞
 -   Tutorial will not show up on players who are higher level than 20, this is so that some people who for any reason always got their cache cleared won't need to see tutorial every time, while this is added, I would like to add, clearing cache does NOT improve speed for your device, cache saves battery life, reduce data usage and speed up your device; that is the primary function of caches